Advisor, Compliance and Ethics - Financial Crimes

 Team & Position Overview

-The Compliance and Ethics (CE) function is seeking an enthusiastic, self-motivated and resourceful Advisor for the program involving the management of financial crime risks such as money laundering, terrorist financing, corruption/bribery, sanctions and external fraud.
+The Compliance and Ethics (CE) function is seeking an enthusiastic, self-motivated and resourceful Advisor for the program involving the management of financial crime risks such as money laundering, terrorist financing, corruption/bribery, sanctions and external fraud, with a focus on the identification and investigation of fraud by external players against an organization.
 You will be reporting to the Director, Compliance and Ethics and an integral part of a growing team of compliance professionals who are focused on continuous improvement to enterprise-wide controls for the detection, assessment, mitigation and management of financial crime risks.
 Your keen analytical skills, sound judgment, financial and business acumen will be valuable assets in carrying out assignments.

 CE is offering an excellent career opportunity which will allow you to play an important role in a developing area involving enterprise-wide considerations.